What do you need?

 - Cut two parts of a hamburger bun of ribbed cardboard.

-- Is there enough food on the sandwich?
-Close it with the second piece of ribbed cardboard.
+- Complete your burger with the second piece of ribbed cardboard.

 Works of art made in grade 4, 5 and 6.